anastaceos/CyberSquatter/README.md

 ## 3. Getting the script

-Save the script ds.sh (or any name you prefer).
+Save the script ts.sh (or any name you prefer).

 Make it Executable:

 ```
-chmod +x ds.sh
+chmod +x ts.sh
 ```
 Place it anywhere on your system.
 You can run it from its current directory or put it in your $PATH (e.g., /usr/local/bin).